jshaker000/SAP2/README.md

 ### Compiler
 I'd love to make some scripts that take plain text and can compile to both Instruction\_Decoder.v and also use that file to convert instructions into the ram file.
-Especially if we add a Stack, then having a compiler to automate function calling would be very nice
+Especially with a stack, being able to maintain labels and automate function calling would be great.

 ### FPGA Implementation
 #### Output Module